 6 Things to know before traveling to Bangkok with your family

-With a population of over 8.5 million people - that’s more than triple that of Chicago - Bangkok is the fast-beating heart of Thailand; what it is not is the soul of the country.
+With a population of over 8.5 million people - that’s more than triple that of Chicago - Bangkok is the fast-beating heart of Thailand; what it’s not is the soul of the country.
 Along with the Grand Palace and the Reclining Buddha, Bangkok has all the mess of a mega metropolis: overcrowding, sky-high prices, poverty, and pollution.
 For families who are more interested in bedtime stories than pulsating nightlife, two nights in Bangkok is plenty.
 But go with your eyes open, and you’ll be more likely to enjoy what you see.

 1/Skip high-priced hotels

 KidTripster Tip: Check your bill carefully.
 We were not charged the discounted rate, agreed to via email.
 After a lengthly conversation with the reception clerk, it was corrected.
+And yes, if you’re booking far in advance, ask for an “early bird” discount.

 2/Bargain for nearly everything

 With the exception of food in restaurants, I’ve found that you can bargain for hotel rooms, spa services, entertainment, clothing, and souvenirs in Bangkok.
-Same is true for those fish pedicures on Khao San Road that you’ve been wanting to try!
+The same is true for those fish pedicures on Khao San Road that you’ve been wanting to try!
 Whatever price you’re quoted, offer half and then let the bargaining begin.
 At first, it’s fun.
 But after awhile, it’s exhausting.
 You’re always left wondering if you got a good deal.

 3/Be skeptical of people's motives